jrehor/kcc/README.md

 ----------------
 adverb **each** is `f'x`

-where `f` is a function that takes 1 argument and `x` is an input vector
+where `f` is a function or operator that takes 1 argument and `x` is an input vector

 ```q
  a:0 1 2 3 4    /some data